-Total senior management remuneration (thousand euros) 5,963 --- -------
+Total senior management remuneration (thousand euros)

-The above remuneration relates to the members of the Business Management Committee who are not executive directors of PRISA and who have an employment relationship with PRISA or other Group companies; the managers who regularly attend the committee's meetings; and PRISA's internal audit director.
+The above remuneration relates to the members of the Management Committee who are not executive directors of PRISA and who have an employment relationship with PRISA or other Group companies; the managers who regularly attend the committee's meetings; and PRISA's internal audit director.
 The included remuneration of Messrs.
-Delkader, Rivera, Bretos, García Guillén and Martinez Peón is the remuneration they received from the time of their appointment, in 2018, to the posts shown in the previous table.
+Luis cabral and Jorge Bujía I the remueration they received from the time of their appointment as CEO of Media Capital and Director of Risk Control and management Control, in June and july 2019, respectively.